-Note: The maximum number of vTMs that can be licensed to produce analytics data is limited only by the available analytics bandwidth in the Analytics Resource Pack License.
+The maximum number of vTMs that can be licensed to produce analytics data is limited only by the available analytics bandwidth in the Analytics Resource Pack License.
 You can add additional Analytics Resource Pack Licenses to increase this maximum.

-Note: Services Director applies the analytics configuration to a single vTM, and vTM cluster replication ensures it reaches all the members of the cluster.
+Services Director applies the analytics configuration to a single vTM, and vTM cluster replication ensures it reaches all the members of the cluster.

 After this process completes, all vTMs in the cluster are configured and licensed for vTM Analytics, and the export of analytics data begins.
-See "Understanding the Automatic Export of vTM Analytics Data" on page 283.
+See "Understanding the Automatic Export of vTM Analytics Data" below.